 (b) Available Cash.
 “Available Cash” means the amount of cash on hand of the Company from time to time (excluding reserves reasonably determined by the Management Committee to be necessary for working capital, capital expenditures, debt service, and other anticipated cash needs of the Company).

 (c) Tax Distributions.
 Notwithstanding Section 3.2(a), the Company shall use reasonable efforts to distribute to each Member, not later than 75 days after the end of each fiscal year, an amount equal to the estimated tax liability attributable to such Member’s allocable share of the Company’s taxable income for such fiscal year, calculated using the highest marginal federal, state, and local tax rates applicable to individuals or corporations, whichever is highest.
 Such distributions shall be treated as advances against future distributions under Section 3.2(a).

+(d) Retained Earnings & Reinvestment

 3.3 Withholding.
 The Company shall withhold and pay over to the appropriate governmental authorities any amounts required to be withheld from distributions to any Member pursuant to applicable law.
 Any amounts so withheld shall be treated as amounts distributed to such Member for purposes of this Agreement.